turbot/steampipe-plugin-config/docs/index.md

 - `json_paths` - A list of directory paths to search for JSON files.
 - `yml_paths` - A list of directory paths to search for YML files.

 All `paths` arguments are resolved relative to the current working directory.
-Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also support `**` for recursive matching.
+Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also supports `**` for recursive matching.
 Each `paths` argument defaults to the current working directory.

 ## Get involved